SATURDAY 19th OCTOBER, 2019

 This was yet another bad day at the office for Mauricio Pochettino and his team.
 Watford effectively played five at the back and were allowed their dream of an early goal.
 Spurs showed a distinct lack of invention, and hardly bothered persistent time-waster Ben Foster in the Watford goal, despite their domination possession-wise.
 Possession means nothing if you pass sideways or backwards, and offer no penetration.
 On the other hand whenever Watford did advance, they somehow looked more potent against a Spurs defence.

-Watford lost Danny Welbeck early to a hamstring injury, and I have to say that Pochettino’s weird back three strategy were often struggling to match the pace of substitute Deulofeu.
+Watford lost Danny Welbeck early to a hamstring injury, and I have to say that Pochettino’s weird back three strategy was often struggling to match the pace of substitute Deulofeu.
 It pains me to say it, but Jan Vertonghen looked slow on at least two occasions.
 Mind you, he was often exposed because Danny Rose was too far forward.
 Davinson Sanchez was like a rabbit in the headlights and his half-time replacement by Son came as no surprise.

 For so much of the game, we were behind, and when we did score, we were not granted a proper celebration because of the confusion over VAR and an incorrect display of the decision on the big screen.
 I was resigning myself not to a challenge for a top four place, but to a place in the wrong half of the table.
 Pochettino’s “nearly men” (nearly won a Champions League Final; nearly offered a genuine title challenge) might nearly get relegated on their current form.
 How we sit in seventh place with half the number of points of league leaders Liverpool (and that’s before they play today) I do not know.